Two Boys Kissing

 Two Boys Kissing is a 2013 young adult novel written by American author David Levithan.
-Inspired by true events, the book follows two 17-year-old boys who set out to break a Guinness World Record by kissing for 32 hours.
+The book follows two 17-year-old boys who set out to break a Guinness World Record by kissing for 32 hours.
 The book includes a "Greek chorus" of the generation of gay men who died of AIDS.
 Throughout the narrative, the book discusses topics such as relationships, coming out, gender identity, and hook-up culture.

 Two Boys Kissing was named a 2014 Stonewall Honor Book for Children's and Young Adult books, and landed on the 2013 National Book Award Longlist for Young People's Literature.

 Reception

 Awards

 In 2013, Two Boys Kissing received the following awards and accolades: